-CMIT Academy’s program will be based on CSP’s rigorous and highly successful academic program.
-An additional unique characteristic of CMIT Academy will be a rigorous hands-on education in information technologies that targets advanced IT certifications.
+CMIT Academy’s program is based on CSP’s rigorous and highly successful academic program.
+An additional unique characteristic of CMIT Academy is a rigorous hands-on education in information technologies that targets advanced IT certifications.
 Note that the key elements of CMIT Academy’s innovative program are also common to many research-based instruction methods such as hands-on and project-based learning, computer-assisted instruction, digital storytelling, and drill and practice.

-CMIT Academy will employ student centered-learning and technology-integrated education to improve student learning and to address the needs of “whole person”.
+CMIT Academy employs student centered-learning and technology-integrated education to improve student learning and to address the needs of “whole person”.

 Elements of this approach will be the following:

 Technology-Integrated Education: CMIT Academy focuses on “learning with technology” as much as it focuses on “learning about technology.”
 Justification for learning with technology at CMIT Academy is supported by an article by Marc Prensky titled “Digital Natives, Digital Immigrants”: